TKlamp/TKlamp-Docs/README.md

 # TKlamp Lighting Tester Protocol

 TKlamp is an integrating sphere lighting tester that measures lumen and lux of a light source.
-This repository contains the technical specifications for interpreting measured data via serial port on a PC.
+This repository contains the technical specifications for receiving and decoding measured data via serial port on PC.

 If you are instead looking for: